MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 If you're unfamiliar with Azure or just want the tooling and AI to do most of the work, asking GitHub Copilot for Azure to help you deploy your application is a great option.

-As is the case with all tools based on Large Language Models (LLMs), using good prompt engineering techniques will get you the results you want.
+When working with any tool based on Large Language Models (LLMs), use good prompt engineering techniques for the best results.

-The following tips for better prompts comes from the article [Write effectve prompts for Microsoft Copilot in Azure](/azure/copilot/write-effective-prompts), which provides great advice for prompt engineering in the context of Azure.
+The following tips for better prompts come from the article [Write effective prompts for Microsoft Copilot in Azure](/azure/copilot/write-effective-prompts), which provides great advice for prompt engineering in the context of Azure.

 - [Be clear and specific](/azure/copilot/write-effective-prompts#be-clear-and-specific)
 - [Set expectations](/azure/copilot/write-effective-prompts#set-expectations)